(214) 390-7947 (Overseas Callers)

 In South Africa, IFRE collaborates with local childcare facilities that work with low-income children between the ages of 0 and 6 to help give them the education and care they deserve to grow up well.

-When you volunteer in these childcare facilities you will help educate, feed and provide a safe environment to small children who may otherwise be left to fend for themselves and their siblings at home or on the streets while their parents work hard to provide what they can.
+When you volunteer in these childcare facilities, you will help educate, feed and provide a safe environment to small children who may otherwise be left to fend for themselves and their siblings at home or on the streets while their parents work hard to provide what they can.

-If you have a calling for humanitarian work and a passion for teaching children, the life skills they need to thrive then don’t hesitate to contact IFRE today and find out more about childcare volunteering in South Africa opportunities.
+If you have a calling for humanitarian work and a passion for teaching children, the life skills they need to thrive, then don’t hesitate to contact IFRE today and find out more about childcare volunteering in South Africa opportunities.

 Take a minute to complete the form and we will be in touch.